 The troubling news about pollution, dying species, and climate change is spreading from just about every media outlet these days.
 Even many young children are aware of what’s happening to our planet.
-However, awareness really isn’t enough to make a difference.
-We must take action at home and at our workplaces.
+However, awareness isn’t enough to make a difference.
+We must take action at home and in the workplace.

 If you own a business or have managerial influence, fighting for an eco-friendly approach to running things is a step in the right direction.
 Not only will this help the environment, but it could even optimize your processes and help save money.
 Also, consider the thumbs-up reputation you’ll receive from the public.
 This PR approach lets others know you care about more than making money.